Introduction to Sass

 What is SASS?

-SASS is style sheet language which was designed by Hampton Catlin.
+SASS is style sheet language that was designed by Hampton Catlin.
 It is an abbreviation for Syntactically Awesome Style Sheets.
-It is a pre-processor scripting language which can be interpreted or compiled into Cascading style sheets.
+It is a pre-processor scripting language that can be interpreted or compiled into Cascading style sheets.
 It is a more stable and powerful version of CSS which describes the style of any document structurally.
 SASS is a mere extension to CSS.
 It includes new features like variables, nested rules, mixins, inline imports, built in functions which help in manipulation of color and other values.
 All these are completely compatible with CSS.

 SASS is considered powerful, stable and fast.
 The reason for this is that it has differentiating features like variables, nesting, mixins, etc.